-Very few golden redfish were found in the survey and the abundance (table 13) and biomass (table 14) indices are low in all years (figure 6).
+Very few golden redfish were found in the survey and the abundance (table 12) and biomass (table 13) indices are low in all years (figure 5).
 Previously it was thought that most of the redfish in the fjord were mainly golden redfish, but in all years, less than 10% of the redfish biomass in the fjord was estimated to be golden redfish in the bottom trawl survey.
-Only large golden redfish were caught in the survey in a similar size range as observed in the nearby offshore area (figure 12).
-Distribution of the few Golden redfish observed are similar to deep-sea redfish distribution (figure 20 and 21).
+Only large golden redfish were caught in the survey in a similar size range as observed in the nearby offshore area (figure 11).
+Distribution of the few Golden redfish observed are similar to deep-sea redfish distribution (figure 19 and 20).
+No juvenile golden redfish have been seen in the survey.